GreptimeTeam/docs/docs/user-guide/operations/kubernetes.md

 # Kubernetes

-## GreptimeDB Operator
+Besides Kubernetes comand line tool `kubectl`, `helm` and `gtctl` can also be used to manage GreptimeDB clusters.

-The GreptimeDB [Operator][1] manages GreptimeDB clusters on [Kubernetes][2] by using [Operator pattern][3].
+## kubectl

-The GreptimeDB operator abstracts the model of maintaining the highly available GreptimeDB cluster.
-You can create your own cluster as easily as possible:
+You can create your own cluster as easily as possible by using `kubectl`:

 ```shell
 cat <<EOF | kubectl apply -f -